jackzellweger/papers-game/README.md

 # papers-game
-A game about academic papers
+A game of academic papers.